…a summer program by The FAMiLY LEADER • July 26th-31st, 2021 • Des Moines, Iowa

 Second year students can attend the Senate track.
 This advanced legislative experience allows student legislators to amend their bills, both in committee and during the final legislative session.
 The amendment process is much more challenging, and the strategies vary for each caucus.
 Senators convene for their own final legislative session in the Iowa Capitol.
 They also get to act as reporters during the press conferences given by the House Track students.

 The Media Track is responsible for covering all of the events that take place at LEAD.
 There are two portions of this track.
 In the print side of the Media Track, the students will publish a daily newspaper that their peers are eager to read.
 The broadcast side of the Media Track produces broadcasts during the week.

 The level of creativity is inspiring, especially since most students start with little or no media experience.
 The alumni who sign up for the Media Track dedicate themselves to keeping the public informed about what is going on in the LEAD world.
 They cover everything including lectures, special speakers, caucus meetings, press conferences, trips to the Capitol, recreational activities, Committee Hearings, final presentations, and much more.

 LEAD News on Location presents a broadcast complete with news anchors, special features, and sometimes even a commercial or two.
 The students in this track use cameras and editing software.

 • Journalism and Reporting

 • Videography and Photography

 • Media Ethics

-Acting as reporters, students conduct interviews with VIP’s like the Secretary of State or an actual Supreme Court Justice.
+Acting as reporters, students conduct interviews with VIP’s such as elected officials.
 They also create stories using video and audio.
 The Media Track is one of LEAD’s most dynamic learning environments.